 Python console enables executing Python commands and scripts line by line, similar to your experience with Python Shell.

-Actions available in the Python console
+Actions available in the Python Console

-In an interactive console, you can:
+In the console, you can:

-Use basic code completion Ctrl+Space.
+Use basic code completion Ctrl+Space and tab completion.

 Use Up and Down arrow keys to scroll through the history of commands, and execute the required ones.